HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 What is perhaps more concerning is the tracking that can occur without website users and owners being aware.
 There is the old adage that if you're not paying for a product or service, then you are the product, and many third parties give away their product for "free", which for most means they are monetizing it in some other way—usually at the expense of your visitor's privacy!

-Use of newer technologies like [`feature-policy` and `permission-policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Feature-Policy) can restrict the usage of certain functionalities of the browser such as microphones and video cameras, which can at least reduce the privacy and security risks, but it still seems to be swimming against the tide given the intent of many third party resources.
+Use of newer technologies like [`feature-policy` and `permission-policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Feature-Policy) can restrict the usage of certain functionalities of the browser such as microphones and video cameras.
+These can reduce the privacy and security risks though many of these will usually be secured behind a browser prompt to ensure they are not silently activated.
+Google is also working on a [Privacy Budget proposal](https://github.com/bslassey/privacy-budget) to limit the privacy impact of web browser, though others [remain sceptical of their work in this space](https://blog.mozilla.org/en/mozilla/google-privacy-budget-analysis/).
+All in all, adding privacy controls seems to be swimming against the tide given the intent of many third party resources.

 ## Conclusion

 Third parties are integral to the web.
-In many ways they are the web—without the prevalence of third-parties websites would be harder to build, and be less feature rich.
+In many ways they are the web—without the prevalence of third parties, websites would be harder to build, and be less feature rich.
 As mentioned at the beginning, interconnectedness is at the very heart of the web, and third parties are the natural extension of this.
 Our analysis has shown that third parties are more prevalent than ever: sites without them are very much the exception!

-However, using third parties is not without risks and in this chapter we have explored the performance impact of third parties and, without analysing, discussed the potential security and privacy risks of using them on your site.
+However, using third parties is not without risks and in this chapter we have explored the performance impact of third parties and discussed the potential security and privacy risks of using them on your site.

 It's easy to get sucked into the negative however, so to finish off the chapter, I wish to circle back round to the positives.
 There is a reason that third parties are so prevalent and they are (usually!) used out of choice.
 Sharing is what the web is about and so third parties are very much in the spirit of the web.